Juan of the Dead: Plot

 Juan, a lazy man in his forties, lives a carefree life in Cuba with his equally lazy and accident-prone sidekick, Lazaro.
 While out fishing, they accidentally catch what they believe to be a corpse.
 To their surprise, the "corpse" awakens and attacks them.
 Lazaro kills it with a spear gun, but they dismiss it as a strange incident.
 Juan and Lazaro engage in thuggish activities and associate with their questionable friends, including Lazaro's son Vladi California, drag queen La China, and China's lover Primo.

 Unexplained acts of violence suddenly plague the city, with people attacking each other randomly.
 Juan suspects that vampires or demons are behind the chaos, not capitalist dissidents.
 Juan and Lazaro encounter reanimated bodies, leading Juan to start a business called "Juan of the Dead" where they kill and dispose of the zombified residents for a fee.
-However, their indoor missions result in high casualties and reveal their corrupt nature, straining Juan's relationship with his daughter, Camila.
+Their indoor missions result in high casualties and reveal their corrupt nature, straining Juan's relationship with his daughter, Camila.

 A shady military group captures Juan's group and forces them into a truck, supposedly as part of a campaign to recruit able-bodied men to fight the zombies.
 Chaos erupts when infected individuals reanimate, causing the truck to crash.
 Juan's group escapes, but China, who was bitten, dies and turns into a zombie while handcuffed to Juan.
 Camila and Vladi work to free Juan, eventually succeeding.
 With the increasing number of zombies, the group takes refuge on rooftops, relying on Vladi's solo food retrieval missions.